 You don’t need to get an immigration health surcharge reference number or pay the healthcare surcharge if:

-- you are applying for indefinite leave to remain*
+- you’re applying for indefinite leave to remain*

-- you are a diplomat or a member of a visiting armed forces and not subject to immigration control
+- you’re a diplomat or a member of a visiting armed forces and not subject to immigration control

-- you are a British Overseas Territory citizen resident in the Falkland Islands
+- you’re a British Overseas Territory citizen resident in the Falkland Islands

-- you are an asylum seeker or applying for humanitarian protection (or you’re their dependant)
+- you’re an asylum seeker or applying for humanitarian protection (or you’re their dependant)

-- you have been identified as a victim of human trafficking (or you’re their dependant)
+- you’re applying for discretionary leave to remain in the UK as someone who has been identified as a victim of slavery or human trafficking (or you’re their dependant)